AdobeDocs/commerce-merchant-services.en/help/data-connection/custom-attributes.md

   );
   ```

-## Step 2: Extend your existing XDM schema
+## Step 12: Extend your existing XDM schema

+To ensure that the new custom order attributes can be ingested by your [!DNL Commerce] schema in Experience Platform, you need to extend the schema to include these custom fields.

-For details on extending your existing XDM schema to include custom fields, see the [Create and edit schemas in the UI](https://experienceleague.adobe.com/en/docs/experience-platform/xdm/ui/resources/schemas#custom-fields-for-standard-groups) topic in the Experience Platform documentation.
-The Tenant ID field is dynamically generated, however the field structure should resemble the example provided in the Experience Platform documentation.
+To learn how to extend an existing XDM schema to include these custom fields, see the [Create and edit schemas in the UI](https://experienceleague.adobe.com/en/docs/experience-platform/xdm/ui/resources/schemas#custom-fields-for-standard-groups) article in the Experience Platform documentation.
+The Tenant ID field is dynamically generated; however, the field structure should resemble the example provided in the Experience Platform documentation.

 >[!IMPORTANT]
 >